Warbling ROM data

 A2: 0 / D4: 1

-Both A2 and D4 are held at a High voltage when data isn't valid.
-When data is valid, this High voltage is around 5.5V for both lines.
-Note that A2: "1" takes a dip after the valid data, and that D4 takes a dip regardless of level before the valid data.
-Let's look at how both lines handle both 1 and 0.
+Taking a closer look, both A2 and D4 are normally held High when hi-Z, and when data is valid, the High voltage is around 5.5V for both lines.
+Note that A2: "1" takes a dip after the valid data, and that D4 takes a dip, regardless of level, before the valid data.
+These signature dips reveal something interesting in the next image set.

 A